Campylobacter fetus: Virulence factors

 Campylobacter spp. in general possess membrane lipopolysaccharide (LPS) with low biological activity compared to other bacteria (i.e. Enterobacteriaceae), subsequently avoiding detection by the host immune system and which may explain why persistent infections can occur.
 In terms of subspecies, C. fetus subspecies venerealis and C. fetus subspecies fetus have a unique structural component that prevents host-mediated phagocytosis; this "S-layer" is a microcapsule of high molecular weight proteins arranged in a lattice formation.
 The S-layer prevents complement-mediated bacterial killing by impairing the binding of C3b to the surface of the bacteria.
 The S-layer is critical in the pathogenicity of C. fetus, as it allows for a significant bacteremic phase for hematogenous dissemination.
 Additionally, Cfv has long LPS side chains (O-antigens) that may resist complement-mediated bacterial killing.
 Aside from complement-mediated mechanisms, C. fetus has also evolved variation in its S-layer proteins (SLPs) of the S-layer to subvert the host antibody response.

+Campylobacter fetus exhibits chemotaxis for bovine cervical mucus and its components (amino acids, organic acids, fucose and iron) and bovine placenta which may explain its tropism for the cow's genital tract.